AnimMouse/animmouse-website/content/post/how-to-nat-ipv6-in-mikrotik.md

    2. Add route entry.\
    `/ipv6 route add dst-address=2000::/3 gateway=ether1`

-5. Allow IPv6 firewall to accept packets that are port forwarded.\
+5. Allow IPv6 firewall to accept packets that are port forwarded.
+(Optional)\
 `/ipv6 firewall filter set [find action=drop chain=forward in-interface-list="!LAN"] comment="defconf: drop everything else not coming from LAN not DSTNATed" connection-nat-state=!dstnat`

 6. Try to ping an IPv6 server or use [test-ipv6.com](https://test-ipv6.com).\
 If you get "Your browser has a real working IPV6 address but is avoiding using it." on test-ipv6.com, this is normal as IPv4 has higher metric than IPv6 ULA.
-To prefer IPv6, either change the metric on your device or use an unallocated address like `ace:cab:deca:deed::/64` or use documentation prefix `2001:db8::/64`.
+To prefer IPv6, either change the metric on your device or use an unallocated address like `ace:cab:deca:deed::/64`.

 ## IPv6 NAT port forwarding example